-Every homeowners association (HOA) has a set of covenants, rules, deeds and bylaws to maintain and it will often go to great lengths to do so – including charging fees and taking legal action.
+Every homeowner’s association (HOA) has a set of covenants, rules, deeds, and bylaws to maintain and it will often go to great lengths to do so – including charging fees and taking legal action.
 This is why you need to make sure you understand all of the bylaws that govern what you can and cannot do with your property.
 Some of them are not always obvious, either.

 Some prohibit the type of vehicles you can park in your driveway, the keeping of trash cans in front of the house and even parking your car with an inch of tire on the grass.
 Knowing all the rules can help you avoid breaking them and suffering the fines that follow.

-What I have found over the years while working as a Realtor is that many buyers do not realize how different it can be going from going to somewhere that you make all the decisions to a place where all the decisions are a democracy.
+What I have found over the years while working as a Realtor is that many buyers do not realize how different it can be going from going to somewhere that you make all the decisions to a place where all the choices are a democracy.

-What happens if I violate the homeowners associations rules or they say I have but that’s not the case?
+What happens if I violate the homeowner’s associations rules or they say I have but that’s not the case?

 Many homeowners associations outsource management tasks.
-On occasion something may get lost in the shuffle like your condominium dues.
-The fact that this can happen makes it important for you to keep a copy of the check you used to pay your dues.
+On occasion, something may get lost in the shuffle like your condominium dues.
+The fact that this can happen makes it vital for you to keep a copy of the check you used to pay your dues.

 You should also keep copies of any forms sent to the homeowner’s association as well as any communication received from the association in case issues arise later.
-If you are issued violations, document your efforts to fix the violations through photographs and detailed record keeping.
+If you are issued violations, document your efforts to fix the breaches through photographs and detailed record keeping.

 Get What You Pay For

-Some homeowners get so caught up in worrying about breaking the rules that they forgot why the home owners association exists in the first place.
-The organization is maintained by the dues you pay in order to keep your neighborhood in good working order.
+Some homeowners get so caught up in worrying about breaking the rules that they forgot why the homeowners association exists in the first place.
+The organization is maintained by the dues you pay to keep your neighborhood in good working order.

 Take a look around your neighborhood and make your own observations.
 Are things in good working order?
 Do they look good and are they appealing to potential home buyers?
-Expect good work from your home owners association and demand more when you feel you need to.
+Expect good work from your homeowner’s association and demand more when you feel you need to.

 Get to Know Your Neighbors

 Another excellent tip for dealing with a homeowners association is to band together with your neighbors.
-For many people it can be difficult to break the ice with strangers – even when they live next door.
+For many people, it can be difficult to break the ice with strangers – even when they live next door.

-Like any established organization, your homeowners association may be difficult to influence at first – especially if you are standing alone in your beliefs.
+Like any established organization, your homeowner’s association may be difficult to influence at first – especially if you are standing alone in your beliefs.
 The more voices you can bring to your cause the more likely the HOA is to listen.

-If you are a stranger to others they may choose to go straight to the HOA to report your violation, leaving you vulnerable to fines or other punishments.
-If you are a well-known neighbor, though, they are just as likely to speak to you first so you have a chance to rectify the situation before the homeowners association becomes aware of it.
+If you are a stranger to others, they may choose to go straight to the HOA to report your violation, leaving you vulnerable to fines or other punishments.
+If you are a well-known neighbor, though, they are just as likely to speak to you first, so you have a chance to rectify the situation before the homeowners association becomes aware of it.

 Get Involved With The Homeowners Association

 You will stay aware of what the homeowners association is planning and how it will affect you in the future.
 You will also have a better understanding of the type of people making these decisions and how they go about their work.

-You, on the other hand my find the way some of these people think does not match your own.
-This is when you may find the need to make sure you have a voice before your neighborhood feels like it is being run by a dictatorship.
+You, on the other hand, may find the way some of these people think does not match your own.
+This is when you may see the need to make sure you have a voice before your neighborhood feels like it is being run by a dictatorship.

-This involves more work but it also puts you in a unique position of being able to directly impact the decision making process.
+This involves more work, but it also puts you in a unique position of being able to directly impact the decision-making process.
 Whether you want the HOA to invest in a new park or you think it has no business spending the money in a certain way, you can say so.

 Pay Your Homeowners Association Dues

-This may seem self-explanatory, but paying your dues on time will make dealing with your homeowners association much easier.
+This may seem self-explanatory, but paying your dues on time will make dealing with your homeowner’s association much easier.
 It will also keep you in good standing so if you ever have to argue with the association you have a better chance of being taken seriously.

-There are plenty of reasons to keep you paying your dues, not the least of which is the fact that your homeowners association can foreclose on your home.
+There are plenty of reasons to keep you paying your dues, not the least of which is the fact that your homeowner’s association can foreclose on your home.
 There are real horror stories of homeowners that failed to pay dues on their homes and were subsequently kicked out by the homeowners association.